Santa Cruz de la Mar Pequeña

-Santa Cruz de la Mar Pequeña (literally Holy Cross of the Little Sea) was a Spanish 15th century settlement close to Akhfennir, in the Tarfaya Province, in Morocco.
+Santa Cruz de la Mar Pequeña (literally Holy Cross of the Little Sea) was a 15th century Spanish settlement close to Akhfennir, in the Tarfaya Province, in Morocco.

 History

 Founded by the Canary Islands lord Diego de Herrera in 1478 as a trading and fishing post with a fortress.
 It was located close to a mouth bar (hence its name) across Lanzarote.
 The importance of the settlement was derived from its position in the trans-Saharan slave trade, and captives were shipped to sugar plantations on the Canary Islands.
 The Saadi dynasty raided the place and the Spanish eventually left Santa Cruz, being completely abandoned by 1524.

 The exact location of what used to be Santa Cruz de la Mar Pequeña was forgotten.
 After the Treaty Between France and Spain Regarding Morocco (1912), in 1916 the Spanish gained control of the Cape Juby Strip which included the place.
 It was renamed officially Puerto Cansado, as that was the name given by the Canarian fishermen.